Zeropathic/SaveWeapon/README.md

 # Changelog

+**Version 1.0.3**
+ - Fixed a potential crash that could occur if you used the 'sw_delete' chat command while the inventory view was open.

 **Version 1.0.2 (Hotfix)**
  - Fixed an issue that prevented loaded gear from being auto-equipped on game start-up.
  - The mod was mistaking your created Executioner Swords for Two-Handed Swords when loading items, and the mix-up was causing some issues.
 This has been fixed.